4-H FAIR EXHIBITS

 CLASS 12: Graphic Design

-The 4-H Graphic Design Program gives 4-H members the opportunity to use their creativity and artistic ability to promote their project areas or 4-H program.
-4-H’ers are encouraged to develop their visual communication skills by also identifying locations to display their created materials as a means to communicate with external audiences about the 4-H program.
+The 4-H Graphic Design Program gives 4-H members the opportunity to use their creativity and artistic ability to promote their project areas or Florida 4-H program.
+4-H’ers may choose to enter enter in one of three categories in the program: brochure, flyer, or other.

 - Brochure: A tri-fold brochure that should contain information on both the front and back.
 It should be easily read and printed on 8 ½ x 11-inch sized paper.